 Low External Input and Sustainable Agriculture (LEISA) is about the technical and social options open to farmers who seek to improve productivity and income in an ecologically sound way.
 ILEIA, The Netherlands and its Indian partner organisation, AME Foundation, Bangalore, document and publish experiences on Low External Input Sustainable Agriculture through LEISA India.
 Starting as a supplement to the global AgriCultural Network magazine, LEISA India emerged as an independent Indian edition from 1999 onwards.

-Language of the magazine: English, as well as five local language editions (in the following languages: Kannada, Tamil, Hindi, Telugu and Oriya).
+Language of the magazine: English, as well as seven local language editions (in the following languages: Kannada, Tamil, Hindi, Telugu, Oriya, Marathi and Punjabi).

 SRI: A scaling up success

 System of Rice Intensification, popularly known as SRI, is described in various ways – as a knowledge intensive alternative, an innovation, an approach etc. SRI is being accepted by large number of farmers...who are not only realising the benefits but also sharing their learning’s with others.